Occupational safety and health: The Industrial Revolution in Britain

-In 1840 a Royal Commission published its findings on the state of conditions for the workers of the mining industry that documented the appallingly dangerous environment that they had to work in and the high frequency of accidents.
-The commission sparked public outrage which resulted in the Mines Act of 1842.
+In 1840 a royal commission published its findings on the state of conditions for the workers of the mining industry that documented the appallingly dangerous environment that they had to work in and the high frequency of accidents.
+The commission sparked public outrage which resulted in the Mines and Collieries Act 1842.
 The act set up an inspectorate for mines and collieries which resulted in many prosecutions and safety improvements, and by 1850, inspectors were able to enter and inspect premises at their discretion.